 San Jose, California

 More than 13% of people living in San Jose are millennials.
 San Jose also has growing incomes, although the average rent is high in the city.
 Across the city, there are lots of neighborhoods popular with millennials from the bustling downtown area to manicured Rose Garden and Japantown.

-Minneapolis is a Midwestern city with a family-friendly vibe.
-With great restaurants and an abundant number of the craft breweries millennials love, this city attracts an increasing number of millennials.
+Minneapolis is a Midwestern city with a family-friendly vibe and a great safety ranking — suburbs like Edina are some of the safest places in America.
+Minneapolis is a city with amazing public schools for kids of all ages, and that goes a long way as concerns with school systems, student transportation and other issues ramp up.
+Additionally, with great restaurants and an abundant number of the craft breweries millennials love, this city attracts an increasing number of millennials.
 For an urban city, it has an affordable median rent of just under $1,800 per month.
 It shares proximity to its sister city of St. Paul, which helps millennials find even more things to explore.

 The nation’s capital of Washington, D.C., is a magnet for millennials for many reasons.
 Millennial Wages in D.C. are the highest in the nation.
 Despite the political environment, millennials in this city are some of the best off in terms of mental health.
 This small city has a lot of public transit options.
 Local metropolitan trains go to the suburbs of D.C.
 Trains leaving the city even go to larger cities along the east coast, such as Boston.
 This makes it easy for millennials to travel, a popular activity for this generation.